 Okay so you’re feeling inspired and want to make some changes to your website.
 Before proceeding, what do you want to do?
 Identify low hanging fruit you can quickly update and test for conversion uplift, or, start a longer term project to review and implement copy changes across your entire website?
 Whichever one best suits your objectives, we’ve provided a few tips to help…

-5. Democratize your customer’s journey – the interest is a self serving place.
+- Democratize your customer’s journey – the internet is a self serving place.
 Users want to get information at a pace that suits them.
 Eden shared that your copy should be “answering the questions your visitor is having in their head as they’re reaching each point of the website” and that “good copy feels intuitive and is embedded in the user experience”.

 The B2B Conversion Podcast is a monthly podcast for B2B marketers wanting to learn about CRO and drive more revenue from their website.
 Check out more episodes here.